Frequently Asked Questions

 Can I still purchase a season beach parking pass in person?

-Yes, there are several options for buying a season beach parking pass in person.
-You can go to the Scarborough State Beach overflow lot located across the street from Scarborough State Beach (870 Ocean Road, Narragansett) from 9 AM to 4 PM on weekends.
-Passes are also sold at all beach locations on weekdays from 9 AM – 4 PM.
+Yes, you can go to the Scarborough State Beach overflow lot located across the street from Scarborough State Beach (870 Ocean Road, Narragansett) from 9 AM to 5 PM daily.

-Why can’t I buy a season pass at beach entrances on a weekend or holiday?
+Why can’t I buy a season pass at beach entrances?

 As part of DEM’s Beach More, Wait Less initiative, we are working hard to reduce traffic and wait times.
 It takes several minutes to purchase a season pass in person, which adds up to significant delays with thousands of cars on busy summer weekends.
 By having pre-purchased season passes on the cars when they approach the entrance, traffic will lessen, and you’ll get to the beach faster!

-There’s no traffic, why can’t I purchase a season pass at the beach on the weekend?
+There’s no traffic, why can’t I purchase a season pass at the beach?

 As part of DEM’s Beach More, Wait Less initiative, we are working hard to reduce traffic and wait times.
 It takes several minutes to purchase a season pass, which adds up to significant delays with thousands of cars on busy summer weekends.
 By having pre-purchased season passes on the cars when they approach the entrance, traffic will lessen, and you’ll get to the beach faster!
 This new policy is set and structured to keep beach entrances free from traffic and reduce any confusion or frustration among our patrons and our workers.